President Sheikh Mohamed and UK Prime Minister Keir Starmer discuss Iran war

 Live updates: Follow the latest news on the Iran war

-UK Prime Minister Keir Starmer arrived in the UAE on Thursday morning on the second leg of his trip to Gulf countries amid signs the US-Iran ceasefire is coming under strain.
+The British Prime Minister arrived in the UAE on Thursday morning on the second leg of his trip to Gulf amid signs the US-Iran ceasefire is coming under strain.
+He was welcomed to Abu Dhabi by Khaldoon Al Mubarak, chairman of the Executive Affairs Authority.

 On Wednesday, he spoke to Saudi Crown Prince Mohammed bin Salman in Jeddah.
-They said it was vital to work towards reopening the strait, and discussed the UK's efforts to convene partners to agree and plan practical steps to give shipping the confidence to transit the waterway.
+They said it was vital to work towards reopening the strait, and discussed the UK's efforts to convene partners to agree and plan practical steps to give the shipping industry the confidence to transit the waterway.

-“Reflecting on the defensive operations which have taken place in the region since the conflict began, the Prime Minister thanked His Royal Highness for Saudi Arabia’s efforts to protect British nationals in the country,” a UK statement said.
+“Reflecting on the defensive operations which have taken place in the region since the conflict began, the Prime Minister thanked His Royal Highness for Saudi Arabia’s efforts to protect British nationals in the country,” a UK statement read.

 “The Prime Minister committed to continue to support Saudi Arabia as a steadfast ally, including through the recent deployment of the Sky Sabre air defence system, having met UK personnel deployed to operate it earlier today.